projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 VM Manager creates the User VM based on DM application, and does User VM state management by interacting with lifecycle service in ACRN service.

-Please refer to VM management chapter for more details.
+Refer to VM management chapter for more details.

 ACRN Service
 ============